AnyDSL/MimIR/docs/README.md

     Simply toss the emitted `*.ll` file to your system's LLVM toolchain.
     But techincally, you don't need LLVM.

-### Deployed as a git submodule
+### Deployed as a Git Submodule

-The following dependencies are deployed via a git submodule:
+The following dependencies are deployed via a [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules):

 * [Half library](https://sourceforge.net/projects/half/)